olcf/hands-on-with-summit/challenges/Python_Pytorch_Basics/README.md

     ```
     > Warning: You must pick a `batch_size` so that 50,000 divided by `batch_size` results in a whole number.
 You can get errors if this is not the case.

-3. Submit a job (the `-L $SHELL` flag is necessary):
+3. Submit a job:

     ```
-    $ bsub -L $SHELL submit_cnn.lsf
+    $ sbatch submit_cnn.sbatch
     ```

-4. Look at the statistics printed in your `pytorch_cnn.<JOB_ID>.out` file after the job completes to see if you were successful or not (i.e., see "Success!" or "Try again!").
+4. Look at the statistics printed in your `pytorch_cnn-<JOB_ID>.out` file after the job completes to see if you were successful or not (i.e., see "Success!" or "Try again!").
 5. If you aren't successful, write down your results based on your parameters and try again!
-Looking at your `pytorch_cnn.<JOB_ID>.out` file or PNG files should help give you ideas of how to refine your parameters.
+Looking at your `pytorch_cnn-<JOB_ID>.out` file or PNG files should help give you ideas of how to refine your parameters.

 > Hint: It's always a balance of the number of epochs and the size of your batches -- bigger numbers aren't always optimal.
 Try changing only one of the parameters and look at how it affects your network's performance.